-Preparation and Revision of Local Plan Documents
+Preparation and Revision of Local Development Documents

-4 Community Involvement in the Local Development Framework
+3 Community Involvement in the Local Development Framework

 4.1 Halton Borough Council is responsible for preparing a LDF to guide development in the borough.
-This framework includes the saved policies from the Halton Unitary Development Plan (UDP) and a range of adopted SPDs.
-These documents will be in place until superseded by the adoption of new LPDs which are subject to examination in public by an independent inspector, appointed by the Secretary of State.
+The Core Strategy Local Plan is the overarching strategic planning document.
+The LDF also includes the saved policies from the Halton Unitary Development Plan (UDP)8 and a range of adopted SPDs.
+These documents will be in place until superseded by the adoption of new local plans which are subject to examination in public by an independent inspector, appointed by the Secretary of State.
 An update on the production of the various documents that make up the Local Development Framework is provided annually, in December, with the production of the Authority's Monitoring Report and made available on the Council website.